tilleul/apple2/stranger_things/003 - Inline Text Modes/README.md

 What's that ?
 DOS/ProDOS use the CSW output redirection vector in order to handle their own features.
 Without going into details, this is (among other features) how DOS/ProDOS intercepts CTRL-D within `PRINT` commands in order to manipulate files on disk from an Applesoft program.

 DOS/ProDOS makes sure that CSW will redirect output to their routines.
+Because we are using redirection we need to take control over DOS/ProDOS.
+But also, you must know that PRINTing a character on the screen with DOS/ProDOS active is twice the time it takes if they were not active/present.
+Disabling the OS means doubling the output speed.

 To prevent that, we need to disconnect DOS/ProDOS.
 And when we need DOS/ProDOS back we need to be able to reconnect DOS/ProDOS.

 DOS can be disconnected with a `CALL 40672` and reconnected with `CALL 43089`.

 But there's a more universal method that is common to both DOS and ProDOS.
 It's as easy as POKEing values in CSW and KSW.
 But this has to be done in one shot in four consecutive `POKE`s within a program.
 `POKE 54,240: POKE 55,253: POKE 56,27: POKE 57,253` unhooks DOS/ProDOS and restores CSW/KSW to their original values.
+In ProDOS, you also need to issue a NOTRACE command (because ProDOS uses TRACE to possibly interfere with EVERY Applesoft command).

 To restore DOS/ProDOS, as they use different CSW/KSW values, it's best to simply do a `CALL 976` (`$3D0`). or a `CALL 1002` (`$3EA`).